 In simple terms, order flow trading is a type of trading which focus on understanding how orders enter the market via traders making decisions.

 The name order flow comes from the way buy and sell orders will ‘flow’ into the market from different market participants making trading related decisions like, placing trades – closing trades and taking profits.
-In all other financial markets order flow trading would be conducted using a tool called the order book. ( Not to be confused with the similar, but different order book provided by Oanda ) The order book is a tool which gives the trader using it lots of information about the buy and sell orders that are entering the market from the different financial institutions.
+In all other financial markets order flow trading would be conducted using an indicator called the order book. ( Not to be confused with the similar, but different order book provided by Oanda ) The order book is a trading indicator which gives the trader using it a huge amount of information about the buy and sell orders that are entering the market from the different financial institutions.

 It shows the prices at which the buy and sell orders are being placed at, which type of orders are actually being placed ( i.e pending orders or market orders ) and also how big the size of the orders are.

 For the people who have access to it, the order book provides a sizable advantage over other types of market analysis, although as with anything in trading it does require a significant amount of training in order to learn how to use it effectively.
 Unfortunately for us, the order book is unavailable to use in the forex market, due the fact there’s no centralized exchange where trading takes place.
-The closest thing we have to an order book is the order book provided by the trading broker Oanda.
+The closest thing we have to a similar order flow indicator would be the order book provided by the trading broker Oanda.
 This is a very basic order book which is vastly inferior to the ones you would be able to use trading other markets, but it is still a very useful tool for learning how retail traders trade and understanding where they have got their orders placed in the market.

 The Difference Between Order Flow Trading And Other Types Of Trading